-- At enrolment, parents/guardians should provide the school with their child's Immunisation History Statement from the Australian Immunisation Register. - To consent to vaccination, read all the information provided in the kit, complete and sign the consent form and return it to your child's school. - Your child's record of vaccination will be uploaded onto the Australian Immunisation Register. - If your child is absent for any clinics, we will catch them up at the next school visit.
+- At enrolment, parents/guardians should provide the school with their child's Immunisation History Statement from the Australian Immunisation Register. - To consent to vaccination, read all the information provided in the kit, complete and sign the consent form and return it to your child's school.
+Only students who return consent forms will be vaccinated. - Your child's record of vaccination will be uploaded onto the AustralianImmunisation Register. - If your child is absent for any clinics, we will catch them up at the next school visit.